 It is one of the key principals of the business to run in the most environmentally conscientious way possible.
-Our manufacturing process will use considerably less energy and consume significantly few botanical raw materials to create our product than a conventional distillery (for our gin - almost half the power and up to half the botanicals).
-We will also generate the steam we require for our still entirely with renewable power.
-We are proposing an innovative process where we use biomethane delivered to us in cylinders by a company based in Jesmond with links to Newcastle University.
-Biomethane is chemically identical to natural gas, so its storage and use for our boiler is well-understood, but it is produced from landfill and food waste so is an accredited "renewable fuel".
-As this system constitutes around 90% of the total power load for the distillery, both electrical and heat, we will easily meet the NNPA's 10% threshold for renewable power on new projects.
-It is our intention to work with Newcastle University's Sustainability Institute to raise our recovered and renewable power ratio even higher in the future, and source our own biomethane from our whisky waste-product - eliminating the need for tanked deliveries.
+Our manufacturing process will use considerably less energy and consume fewer botanical raw materials to create our product than a conventional distillery (for our gin - almost half the power and up to half the botanicals dependent on our preparation system).
+We also plan to generate the steam we require for our still entirely with renewable power.
+We are aiming to run entirely on biogas generated from Anaerobic Digestion from a combination of our waste product and the cattle muck from Whitefield farm however we will require separate consents for this, so in the short term we would propose using either bought-in biomethane or B100 biodiesel.
+As the still heating system constitutes around 90% of the total power requirement of the distillery at capacity, both electrical and heat we will easily meet the NNPA's 10% threshold for renewable power on new projects.
+It is our intention to work with Newcastle University's Sustainability Institute to raise the energy efficiency in the distillery even higher in the future.